Inet-Developments/Inet-Templates/README.md

 # Inet-Templates
-A Collection of HTML Templates with Tailwind and Font Awesome
+A Collection of HTML Templates with Tailwind and Font Awesome updated a couple times per month.